The Importance of Indoor Air Quality to Our Health

 Once you realize you are in the “mold club” which 1 in 4 people are prone to be, you recognize that mold lurks not only at home but also work, shopping, hotels, vacation rentals, and – even worse- relatives’ homes!
 That is why I am passionate about helping others navigate the broad issue of IAQ and the specific problems presented by mold.

 Our goal is to advise our customers by identifying IAQ issues they face and develop and implement a plan to remedy.
-In implementation we take a layered approach- meaning we start with the remedies that are deemed essential and them reevaluate afterwards to determine if further action is required.
+In implementation we take a layered approach- meaning we start with the remedies that are deemed essential and then reevaluate afterwards to determine if further action is required.
 Not only is this approach prudent but it enables our customers to take steps as their budget allows.

 For those of us who live in the humid southeast, mold is a dominant IAQ problem.
 Following are a few important facts to consider when evaluating mold issues: